Skip to main content

 These documents can be as varied as they need to be, covering anything from which assets will be sold as part of the deal, to whether or not VAT registration can be transferred to the new owner.

-When there’s the matter of patents and intellectual property, things get a bit more complicated.
+Things can sometimes get a bit more complicated when patents and intellectual property are involved.
 You could decide to buy a patent, or simply buy the license to use the inventions in question.
 Buying it outright might be the simplest option, but it still comes with its fair share of paperwork (and cost).

 Licensing is more of an ongoing process which many sellers prefer as it’s a constant stream of income for them.
 In this case, the patent owner will earn royalty payments on future sales involved with the patent.